---

 Whisper Transcription is handled within a thread.
 Whisper is a speech to text, open source, ai model developed by OpenAI.
 When called, it extracts the audio from the selected video file, cleans it with ffmpeg, then begins the transcription process.
 Infered context and previously generated tokens help determine the next token in the sequence.
 The output is stored in a .vtt format which includes a timestamp and the generated tokens for that timestamp.
 Users can edit this file to correct mistakes or correct words or phrases that were mispoken.
 After each line is transcribed, it and the current timestamp is sent to the log to be displayed so the user can track the progress of Whisper.

-Chat Generation
+Chat Message Generation

 Rendering Pipeline